Trump Rhetoric Has Caused a Surge In Chinese ImportsPosted On 25th November 2018

 But no US factory wants Chinese inspectors crawling over their factory floor with free reign, it is suspicious China would even require this – Germany doesn’t, Brazil doesn’t, no one does - they can learn your trade secrets, how you make the goods come out just-so, etc. Not fair.
 Effectively it puts spies of the competition onto your factory floor.

 China’s CCC Certificate is really an unfair trade practice, and the US requires no equivalent if a Chinese company wants to import to USA.

-If we were advising the Trump administration, we would say if you want to ACTUALLY effect the facts on the ground, and GET China to really change, loud public diplomacy is not going to be effective when your counter party's culture is all about “saving face.”
-So stop announcing your actions in advance, the market will act to counter your announced policies with pre-buys, pre-positioning of orders, re-routing of orders from China into 2nd countries where “value-add” allegedly occurs, and by such methods we will dull the impact of your “Trade War” against China - the Chinese economy will keep humming.
+If we were advising the Trump administration, we would say if you want to ACTUALLY affect the facts on the ground, and GET China to really change, loud public diplomacy is not going to be effective when your counterparty's culture is all about “saving face.”
+So stop announcing your actions in advance, the market will act to counter your announced policies with pre-buys, pre-positioning of orders, and re-routing of orders from China into 2nd countries where “value-add” allegedly occurs, and by such methods, we will dull the impact of your “Trade War” against China - the Chinese economy will keep humming.
 You will not have a bargaining chip with the Chinese unless the harm or potential harm to their economy is a REAL threat, not an empty threat, and they can see it, as orders for their goods dry up.